Clarence C. Gravlee, Ph.D.

 Gainesville, FL 32611-7305

 Yasemin Akdas, MA

 PhD and MPH student with an emphasis on medical anthropology and epidemiology.
-Her interests include social inequalities in prostate cancer, gender and sexuality, race and ethnicity, and political economy.
+Her interests include social inequalities in prostate cancer, gender and sexuality, and research methods.

 Douglas Monroe, MPH

 PhD student with an emphasis on medical anthropology.
 His research interests include race and racism, health inequity and social justice, and food security in the context of culture.

 PhD candidate with an emphasis on medical anthropology.
 His dissertation research, based on fieldwork in Guatemala, examines how culture mediates the long-term health effects of exposure to trauamatic violence.

 Postdoctoral Associate at University of Miami.
 Her interests include health disparities, breast cancer, chronic conditions (diabetes, obesity, and hypertension), and Latin America and the Caribbean.

 Brittany Osbourne, MFA

 Medical anthropologist with expertise in digital art and science.
 Her interests include body image, obesity and related diseases, anthropometrics, mental health, health inequality, virtual technology, entrepreneurship, and the African Diaspora.